gicodes/app.test.js/README.md

 ### 1. Write a tiny node project: HI-DASH
-To write our custom test library, Hi-dash, we may need a reference. hi-dash will implement a couple functions from the lo_dash library.
+To write our custom test library, Hi-dash, we may need a reference.
+Hi-dash will implement a couple functions from the lo_dash library.

   _.ForEach(collection, [iterator])